roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

 These are all settings that are available to you for configuring this type of driver.
 Let's take a look at what they are responsible for:
 - `priority` - Similar to the same option in other drivers.
-This is queue default priority for for each task pushed into this queue if the priority value for these tasks was not explicitly set.
+This is queue default priority for each task pushed into this queue if the priority value for these tasks was not explicitly set.
+  Lower value - higher priority.

 - `tube_priority` - The value for specifying the priority within Beanstalk is the internal priority of the server.
 The value should not exceed `int32` size.